jonnew/Oat/README.md

 oat view raw -f ~/Desktop -n snapshot
 ```

-#### `posidet`
+#### Position detector
+`oat-posidet` - Receive frames from named shared memory and perform object
-Position detector.
-Detects object position within a frame stream using one of
+position detection within a frame stream using one of several methods.
+Publish
-several methods.
+detected positions to a second segment of shared memory.

 ##### Signature
 ```